AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Hack and Slash

-When you **attack an enemy in melee**, roll+Str. ✴On a 10+, you deal your damage to the enemy and avoid their attack.
+When you **attack an enemy in melee**, roll+STR. ✴On a 10+, you deal your damage to the enemy and avoid their attack.
 At your option, you may choose to do +1d6 damage but expose yourself to the enemy’s attack. ✴On a 7–9, you deal your damage to the enemy and the enemy makes an attack against you.

 ---